Areas of Specialization

-This component provides a theoretical and practical approach to educational methodologies and their application to dental hygiene academia.
+Students are provided with a theoretical and practical approach to educational methodologies and their application to dental hygiene academia.
 Emphasis is on curricular assessment, development, implementation and evaluation.
-Students will gain experience and understand the role and responsibilities of faculty in didactic, clinical, and laboratory course development through the utilization of instructional technology and applicable learning domains.
+Students gain experience and understand the role and responsibilities of faculty in didactic, clinical, and laboratory course development through the utilization of instructional technology and applicable learning domains.

-This component provides an in-depth focus on the overall health and oral health needs of diverse populations and ways to improve direct access of care.
-Emphasis is placed on the leadership roles of the dental hygienist responsible for administering and implementing dental public health programs.
-Students will gain experience and knowledge in program development, grant writing, research, and methodologies effective in improving oral health.
+In addition students are immersed in public health, focusing on the overall health and oral health needs of diverse populations, ways to improve direct access of care, and learning about the leadership roles of the dental hygienist responsible for administering and implementing dental public health programs.
+Students gain experience and knowledge in program development, grant writing, research, and methodologies effective in improving oral health.

-The University of Bridgeport – Fones School of Dental Hygiene has over 100 facilities currently utilized for the B.S.
+University of Bridgeport’s Fones School of Dental Hygiene has over 100 facilities currently utilized for the B.S.
 Degree in Dental Hygiene internship course requirement.
 New sites are added each year.
 The master’s degree program utilizes these facilities and accepts others as student interest and geographical locations increase.

 The University of Bridgeport will be celebrating its 106th Commencement Ceremony in May.
 Conferral of Degrees for the undergraduate and graduate candidates from the School of Arts and Sciences, Ernest C. Trefz School of Business, School of Education, School of Engineering, Shintaro Akatsu School of Design, College of Public and International Affairs, Physicians Assistant Institute and undergraduates in the Fones School of Dental Hygiene Degrees will take place on Saturday, May 7, 2016 at 10:00 a.m. in the Webster Bank Arena at Harbor Yard, 600 Main Street, Bridgeport, CT.